SeaTac’s new Sick Leave Laws have a Turbulent Beginning

 - Mental or physical illness, health condition or injury: Treatment, diagnosis, preventative care

 - Assistance from Legal or Law Enforcement, Participate in or prepare for civil or criminal proceedings

 - Care from Health Care Provider for physical or mental injuries

 - Public official closes business, place or care or school for safety reasons to prevent contamination of hazardous materials, infectious agent, or biological toxin.

 Family Member Definitions

-Allowable Family members under the ordinances include dependants, spouses, parents, grandparents and grandchildren.
+Allowable Family members under the ordinances include dependents, spouses, parents, grandparents, and grandchildren.

 - Children under 18 yrs old